-Stoneman Douglas Security Monitors Fired For Actions (Or Lack Thereof) During School Shooting
+Stoneman Douglas Security Monitors Fired For Lack Of Action During School Shooting

 Medina later made a conflicting statement, saying that when Cruz entered the building, he (Cruz) was too far away from Medina for Medina to recognize him.

-Rather than calling a Code Red, Medina radioed another security guard – Taylor – who allegedly hid in a closet throughout the shooting.
+Rather than calling a Code Red, Medina radioed another security guard, Taylor, who allegedly hid in a closet throughout the shooting.

 Meanwhile, the Broward County School Board will likely join a Florida program that would put an armed school resource officer in the building.
-Superintendent Robert Runcie had initially resisted joining the program, but is now on-board with it.
+Superintendent Robert Runcie had initially resisted joining the program, but is now on board with it.